FlorianNelles/test_ci3_upgrade_to_ci4/README.md

 CI-Upgrader will help you to upgrade your CodeIgniter 3 project to CodeIgniter 4.

-This sample project shows a simple CodeIgniter 4 application, which was transferred from CI3 to CI4 with the help of CI-Upgrader.
+This Repository shows a simple CodeIgniter 4 application, which was transferred from CI3 to CI4 with the help of CI-Upgrader.